m-Contiguity Distance: Introduction

-\textbf{Organization of the paper.} The paper is organized as follows.
+\textbf{Organization of the paper.} The paper is organised as follows.
 In Section~2, we recall the necessary background material, including the definitions of contiguity distance, simplicial Lusternik--Schnirelmann category, Moore paths, and the Moore path complex.
 In Section~3, we introduce the notion of $m$-contiguity distance and establish its fundamental properties.
-In particular, we prove that the $m$-simplicial Lusternik--Schnirelmann category arises as a special case of $m$-contiguity distance.
+We prove that the $m$-contiguity distance is invariant under strong homotopy equivalence and establish a Fox-type phenomenon for the $m$-contiguity distance.
+Furthermore, we prove that the $m$-simplicial Lusternik--Schnirelmann category arises as a special case of $m$-contiguity distance.
 Section~4 is devoted to structural properties of $m$-contiguity distance, where we establish a categorical product formula.
-In Section~5, we define the $m$-dimensional simplicial Švarc genus and the $m$-dimensional homotopical simplicial Švarc genus of a simplicial map.
+In Section~5, we define the $m$-simplicial Švarc genus and the $m$-homotopical simplicial Švarc genus of a simplicial map.
 We prove that these two invariants coincide whenever the map is a simplicial fibration.
-Finally, in Section~6, we introduce the notion of $m$-simplicial topological complexity and show that it is a special case of $m$-contiguity distance.
-We also provide a Švarc-type characterization of $m$-discrete topological complexity.
+In Section~6, we introduce the notion of $m$-simplicial topological complexity and show that it is a special case of $m$-contiguity distance.
+We also provide a Švarc-type characterisation of $m$-discrete topological complexity.
+Finally, in Section~7, we extend the argument to aspherical spaces and obtain analogous results in the simplicial setting.